ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	page (URL) for each language.
 - Use localisation (e.g., times, unit of measure) and country targeting features.
-Examples include, using a country code top level domains and targeting on Google Search Console.
+Examples include, using a country code top level domain and targeting on Google Search Console.

 ## 8. Be Noticed With Search Ads
 - In an auction, the winning bidder appears in the top position.